kevana/ummbNet/README.md

 ###Testing

 ummbNet uses python's `unittest` module.
-Tests are in the `testing` subfolder, split into separate files by test contents.
+Tests are in the `testing` subfolder, split into separate files nominally by feature.
 To run all test cases and generate a code coverage report at `tmp/coverage/index.html` use the main test module:

     $ python testing/test-main.py